-- Heat pan in medium heat, add a tsp of vegetable oil.
+- Heat pan in medium heat, add a teaspoon of vegetable oil.

 - Now add black mustard seeds, urad dal, and asafoetida.

 - Allow the mustard seeds to splutter.

 - Then add tamarind extract, water, the ground spice mixture, coriander leaves, curry leaves, turmeric powder, and salt.

 - Bring this mixture just to boil.